AfroDizzzy/Parking-Garage-FE-BE/README.md

 To focus on a seperation of concerns within the project a type-based(layered) structure has been followed, with the components following a feature-based structure.
 Given the small nature of the application I thought this approach kept a balance between readability and complexity by keeping each component feature/domain focused.

 Api calls have been kept in a "services" directory and seperated into the relavant domain based backend endpoints used of booking and employee.
 Similarly, the model interfacts have been placed in their own seperate models dictory and files.

-All endpoints have been engineered to fail gracefully via accept failed api requests.

 #### known bugs/issues